Android SDK

 semanticAttributes.setProducts(Arrays.asList(fanta, cocacola));

-Airbridge.trackEvent(StandardEventCategory.PRODUCT_DETAILS_VIEW, null, null, null, null, semanticAttributes.toMap());
+Airbridge.trackEvent(StandardEventCategory.PRODUCT_DETAILS_VIEW, null, null, null, null, semanticAttributes.toMap());val fanta = Product()

 fanta.id = "fanta_orange"